Casperjamin/Plasmidsimilarity/README.md

 # Plasmidsimilarity
-set of scripts to analyse and visualise plasmid sequences
+set of scripts to analyse similarity among plasmid sequences

 ## Work in process, feel free to post issues or contribute